What is a Keto Diet and How Ketones are Produced?

 Weight loss

 Keto diet sources more calories from fat and protein than from carbs.
-It effectively burns the body sugar, breaking it down in protein and fat for energy.
-This process leads to Ketosis and weight loss.
+It effectively burns the body’s sugar, breaking it down into protein and fat for energy.
+This process leads to ketosis and weight loss.
 The protein-rich diet curbs unnecessary cravings and enhances metabolism as well.

 Healthy heart